 - Practice Paper or Canvas Paper.

 - Black Paint, preferably high flow.
-I’m actually using Apple Barrel black for this demonstration and it was not thinned out with water.
-In the video, I used Hobby Lobby’s “The Fine Touch” and it was a little thick so I thinned it a bit with water.
+I’m actually using Apple Barrel black for this demonstration pictures and it was not thinned out with water.
+In the video, I used BASICS “Mars Black” that was thinned with a bit of water.
+It’s hard to do this technique if your black is too thick.